pakakornsitthisak/data-wow_test/README.md

 ## 📝 Notes

-- The application currently uses in-memory storage for simplicity.
-In production, replace with a persistent database.
+- **Storage**: The application currently uses in-memory storage for simplicity.
+In production, replace with a persistent database (PostgreSQL, MongoDB, etc.).
-- User authentication is simplified (hardcoded userId).
+- **Authentication**: User authentication is simplified (hardcoded userId: 'test user' for user mode, localStorage for mode switching).
 In production, implement proper authentication (JWT, OAuth, etc.).
+- **Reservation Status**: Reservations use a status field ('reserve' or 'cancel') instead of hard deletion.
+This allows for history tracking and analytics.
+- **Ports**:
-- The frontend port (3001) can be changed in `frontend/package.json`.
+  - Frontend port (3001) can be changed in `frontend/package.json`
-- The backend port (3000) can be changed via `PORT` environment variable or in `main.ts`.
+  - Backend port (3000) can be changed via `PORT` environment variable or in `main.ts`
+- **Mode Switching**: Users can switch between admin and user mode via the sidebar.
+Mode preference is stored in localStorage.
+- **History Page**: The history page (`/history`) is accessible to admin users and displays all reservations with status information in a table format.

 ## 👤 Author